Daniel-KM/Omeka-S-module-ImageServer/README.md

 -----

-Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of IiifServer.
+Note: To keep old options from [Universal Viewer], upgrade it to version 3.4.3 before enabling of ImageServer.
 Else, simply set them in the config form.

 When you need to display big images (bigger than 10 to 50 MB according to your server), it is recommended to upload them as "Tile", so tiles will be automatically created (see below).

-Options for the IIIF server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the module, and via the events.
+Options for the Image server can be changed in the helpers "IiifCollection.php", "IiifManifest.php" and "IiifInfo.php" of the module, and via the events.

 See below the notes for more info.